 Aerospace & Defence

-Why Waterfall: Safety certification requires comprehensive phase documentation and cannot be iterative.
+Why Waterfall: Safety certification mandates full phase documentation and sign-off at every stage.

 💊